Mackmiller/JMM-422/README.md

   ~slightly more visually appealing~

  Next step-
  While I'm proud of the bugs I've fixed this past week, my time was spent fixing the bugs rather than exploring options for image placement.
 In my code I started playing around with some different approaches.
 This summer I plan on adding a img div to the right of the map; when a state is clicked, corresponding images will appear in the div.

+ I look forward to working on this interactive project more this summer so that it can eventually replace my old, outdated mini blog on my website.